 Bring Your Big Stroller Into the San Diego Zoo

-Guided Tour Bus If you’re going take this 35 minute narrated round-trip tour you’ll have to leave your baby carriage inside the designated parking area.
+Guided Tour Bus If you’re going to take this 35-minute narrated round-trip tour you’ll have to leave your baby carriage inside the designated parking area.
 This is not a problem because the tour is a loop and you can pick it up at the end.
 While you’re on the double-deck bus keep your child on your lap.

 Discovery Cart & Inside Look Tours You cannot bring your stroller with you on the carts.
 But the Zoo has a nearby parking place for them.
 You can pick it up when you’re finished with your tour. hcirluycnan.
 You will be asked to keep infants and toddlers in your lap or sitting beside you while you’re on the cart.